valdiney/GoogleBigQueryService/README.md

 ```

 ### Selecting data from our table
 To select data is very simple.
-You just need pass your SQL query to the query method.
-You need pass the  especial string "{table} "
+You just need pass your SQL query to the query method. <br> You need pass the  especial string "{table} "
 between the SQL query.
 This especial string  will be repleced into the class in a format that the BigQuery understand!:

 ```php